Nick Collison: Finals appearance and later years (2008–2018)

-In 2012, Collison helped the Thunder make the leap to the next level, and reach the NBA Finals, where they lost in five games to the Miami Heat, whom were led by Collison's fellow 2003 draftees LeBron James, Dwyane Wade, and Chris Bosh.
+In 2012, Collison helped the Thunder make the leap to the next level and reach the NBA Finals, where they lost in five games to the Miami Heat, who were led by Collison's fellow 2003 draftees LeBron James, Dwyane Wade, and Chris Bosh.

 On February 3, 2015, Collison signed a two-year, $7.5 million contract extension with the Thunder.

 On July 21, 2017, Collison re-signed with the Thunder to a one-year, minimum salary deal.

-Collison's final NBA game was played on April 11th, 2018 in a 137 - 123 win over the Memphis Grizzlies where he recorded 1 point and 1 rebound.
+His final NBA game was played on April 11, 2018, a 137–123 victory over the Memphis Grizzlies, where Collison recorded one point and one rebound.

 Retirement

 On May 10, 2018, Collison announced his retirement from professional basketball.
-On January 12, 2019, the Thunder announced that they would be retiring Collison's No. 4 jersey, becoming the first number retired by the Thunder.
+On January 12, 2019, the Thunder announced that Collison's No. 4 jersey would be retired on March 20, becoming the first number retired by the Thunder.

 Post-playing career

-Following his retirement as a player, Collison joined Thunder in the position of basketball operations representative.
-On August 10, 2021, he was promoted to the position of special assistant to executive Vice President and general manager.
+Following his retirement as a player, Collison joined the Thunder in the position of basketball operations representative.
+On August 10, 2021, he was promoted to the position of special assistant to the executive vice president and general manager (currently Sam Presti).

+Collison won his first NBA Championship as an executive in 2025 after the Thunder defeated the Indiana Pacers in seven games.

 Personal life

 After the Sonics relocated to Oklahoma City, Collison continued to make his home in Seattle.

 Collison appeared on the cover of the 989 Sports video game NCAA Final Four 2004.
-The game was released on November 11, 2003 for the PlayStation 2.
+The game was released on November 11, 2003, for the PlayStation 2.

-Collison has a daughter named Emma.
-His younger brother, Michael, played college basketball for their father's alma mater, Briar Cliff University in Sioux City, Iowa.
+Collison has three children.
+His younger brother, Michael, played college basketball for their father's alma mater, Briar Cliff University, in Sioux City, Iowa.